 At this time, while a Russian land lease was being discussed with the Korean government, a man named Hakuma Fusataro was buying up some of the land claimed under the Russian lease.5 Perhaps unbeknownst to Russia, the lots purchased by Hakuma and other non-military Japanese citizens6 were then transferred to the Japanese military.
 It is unclear whether or not this was planned from the beginning, but given that Japan would later offer a bribe to the Korean government asking them to tell Russia that Geojedo was already spoken for by Japan,7 its possible the land switch was made on purpose.
 After putting a lot of pressure on the Korean cabinet, Russia still couldn’t obtain the land lease in Masan.
 In a move that would weaken all Russian influence across Korea, the Tsarist country then threatened to withhold financial and military aid from Korea.8 Korea “gladly” accepted,9 maybe because it would rid them of the nagging that came with ties to the imperial nation.
+(Note that King Gojong had a close relationship with the Russian legation in Seoul around this time, which calls into question parts of the analysis here.
+However, it may also suggest a distinction between the relationship of Gojong with Russians in Korea and the relationship of Korea as a country with Russia in general.)
 Russia followed through with its threat, taking its military and financial advisers home and closing the Russo-Korea Bank.10 The Nishen-Rosen treaty, signed on April 25, 1898, then helped Japan in lessening Russian influence in Korea by declaring it an independent state.11 This outcome is interesting given King Gojong’s close relationship with the Russian consulate in Seoul, offering further evidence of how politically complicated the last few years of the 19th century were.

 The next year, after Masan was opened in May of 1899, both Japan and Russia built consulates in Masan, Japan’s done in a Renaissance style and Russia’s in a “colonial” style.12 A second attempt to acquire a concession was made when “the Russian navy tried to obtain a piece of land for its own use”13.
 A Japanese colonel named Tamura Iyozo took steps to counter this Russian move.
 In the following month of June, he was noted for saying of the situation that, “if Russia gets her hands on Masampo, Japan must become useless”,14 showing how important Masan was to the Japanese.